Yvonne Gilan: Later career

-From 1980 onwards, Gilan worked as a motivational speaker at the Oxford Said Business School, helping leaders improve their presentation and communication skills, and lectured at the Imperial College, London.
+From 1980 onwards, Gilan worked as a motivational speaker at the Oxford Said Business School, helping leaders improve their presentation and communication skills, and lectured at Imperial College, London.
 She was awarded Fellowships from both the London Business School and the Saïd Business School.

 In 2003, Gilan was consulted on picking the right voice for the 118 118 directory enquiry service.

 Personal life

 At the University of Edinburgh, Gilan met Michael Gill, later to have a career as a television director and producer; they married in 1951 and had two sons, Adrian and Nicholas.
 Their marriage was dissolved in 1978.

-Gilan's younger son Nicholas (Nick), a talented chef, unaccountably disappeared in 1998 and has not been heard from since.
+Gilan's younger son Nicholas (Nick), a talented chef, unaccountably disappeared in 1998 and was reported in 2005 as not having been heard from since.
 'He was an incredibly successful Michelin-starred chef, but he had reached rock bottom.'

 Her older son, Adrian, a newspaper columnist and writer, was known professionally as A. A. Gill.
 In his autobiography, Adrian described his mother's appearance and characteristics as he recalled them from childhood:

 Physical, gamine, a thick shock of short black hair with a heavy fringe.
 Freckles, dark complexion.
 A witty, interested, boyish face, but provocative, mocking, with an exhibitionist smile that is not altogether humorous ...
 Her smile can wither or zap like Dan Dare's ray gun.

 Gilan kept the letters that Adrian wrote to her from his boarding school, St Christopher School, Letchworth, Hertfordshire, and returned them to him half a century later.
 He died on 10 December 2016, at the age of 62.

 Gilan died of breast and lung cancer on 14 June 2018.